tosdr/tosback-versions/Instagram/Terms of Service.md

 These Terms of Use govern your use of Instagram and provide information about the Instagram Service, outlined below.
 When you create an Instagram account or use Instagram, you agree to these terms.

-The Instagram Service is one of the [Facebook Products](https://www.facebook.com/help/1561485474074139?ref=igtos), provided to you by Facebook Ireland Limited.
-These Terms of Use therefore constitute an agreement between you and Facebook Ireland Limited.
+The Instagram Service is one of the [Facebook Products](https://www.facebook.com/help/1561485474074139?ref=igtos), provided to you by Facebook, Inc. These Terms of Use therefore constitute an agreement between you and Facebook, Inc.

+**ARBITRATION NOTICE: YOU AGREE THAT DISPUTES BETWEEN YOU AND US WILL BE RESOLVED BY BINDING, INDIVIDUAL ARBITRATION AND YOU WAIVE YOUR RIGHT TO PARTICIPATE IN A CLASS ACTION LAWSUIT OR CLASS-WIDE ARBITRATION.
+WE EXPLAIN SOME EXCEPTIONS AND HOW YOU CAN OPT OUT OF ARBITRATION BELOW.**

 ### **The Instagram Service**